Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Stomach cancer is a disease in which cancer cells grow in the stomach.
-It is also called gastric cancer.
+Stomach cancer is a disease in which cancer starts in cells in the stomach.
+It’s also called gastric cancer.
 There are different types of stomach cancer.
 They each grow in different parts of the stomach.
 The different types of cancer cells also look different.

 The most common type of stomach cancer is called adenocarcinoma.
 This type forms in the inner layer of the stomach.
 The inner layer of the stomach is called the mucosa.

-Other types of stomach cancer are less common:
+Other types of stomach cancer are much less common and include:

 Lymphomas.
 These are cancers of immune system tissue.

-Gastrointestinal stromal tumors.
+Gastrointestinal stromal tumors (GIST).
 These form from a type of cell in the stomach wall called interstitial cells of Cajal.
-In some cases, these tumors are not cancer.

 Carcinoid tumors.
 These come from cells in the stomach that make hormones.
 These do not typically spread to other organs.